Tweens and Shaving: Tips for A Smooth Experience

 • Replace your razors every month to avoid dulling blades and potential bacteria build up on your razor.

-• Oftentimes, men’s razors are sharper with more blades, making them more effective for both men and women.
+• Oftentimes, men’s razors are sharper with more blades, making them more effective for anyone.
 Skip the “women’s” razors and go for the men’s razors for better quality.

 • Shaving on dry skin can lead to cuts and razor burn.
 Try shaving in the shower with a shaving gel or lotion to help your skin retain moisture and stay smoother for longer.